codespin-ai/codespin/README.md

 If you don't possess an `OPENAI_API_KEY`, you can [use it with ChatGPT](#using-with-chatgpt).

 Ready?
 Let's try it out.
-This prints the contents of main.py to the screen.
+The following statement generates code for a Hello World app and prints it to the screen.

 ```
 codespin generate --prompt 'Make a python program (in main.py) that prints Hello, World!'
 ```

-If you want it to write out the file, use the `--write` option.
+If you want it to write out the file, you must use the `--write` option.

 ```
 codespin generate --prompt 'Make a python program (in main.py) that prints Hello, World!' --write
 ```

+That was simple, wasn't it?
+We're just getting started.

 ### codespin init

+For serious use, you must treat prompts as first class citizens in your project.
+You need to save prompts in files and commit them in git, just as you would do with source code.

-This command initializes your profile directory with some configurations.
+Let's start by initializing your project directory with some configuration:

-Simply navigate to the project directory and run:

 ```sh
 codespin init
 ```

+This would have created codespin.json, as well as some directories that hold code generation templates.

 ### codespin generate

-This command generates source code based on a prompt file.

-First, describe the requirements in a prompt file.
-Let's use the suffix prompt.md as a convention.
+The generate command is how you'd generate source code.

+First, let's create a "prompt file" to describe functional requirements.
+One suggested convention is to have a prompt file for each source code file you want to generate.
+A good name for a prompt file would be a "prompt.md" suffix attached to the name of the source code file you want to generate.

+For example, the prompt file describing main.py could be called "main.py.prompt.md".

-In `main.py.prompt.md`:
+`main.py.prompt.md`:

 ```
 Make a python program (in main.py) that prints Hello, World!
 Add a shebang, so that it's directly executable.
 ```

-Now to generate code:
+Once you've saved main.py.prompt.md, you can generate main.py from it.

 ```sh
 codespin generate main.py.prompt.md --write